 Some of these are still in pretty good condition, and together with the huge stone columns they give the ruins an atmosphere that is pretty awe inspiring.

 How To Get To Baalbek Lebanon

-Baalbek is about 55 miles (90 km) northeast of the Beirut area.
+Baalbek is located about 90 kilometers (55 miles) northeast of the Beirut area.